mat-0/uk.thechels.cod/_pages/fix-my-street.md

 - The light is out on column 14 Albion Stree, Cheltenham, 6th December :- [8510978](https://www.fixmystreet.com/report/8510978)
 - Pot hole, 6th December :- [8510885](https://www.fixmystreet.com/report/8510885)
 - Bus stop, 6th December :- [8510828](https://www.fixmystreet.com/report/8510828)
-- I have been reporting this for about 4 years the trees over hang my garden, 6th December :- [8510804](https://www.fixmystreet.com/report/8510804)
-- A pothole in road problem, 6th December :- [8510854](https://www.fixmystreet.com/report/8510854)
-- Bin full by Friday evening, 6th December :- [8510737](https://www.fixmystreet.com/report/8510737)
-- The rubbish bin on the corner of Winchcombe Street and Clarence Road is overflowing by Friday so by the end of the weekend there is rubbish all over the pavement., 6th December :- [8510709](https://www.fixmystreet.com/report/8510709)

 <!-- fix_marker ends -->